cromarty/ansible-role-docker-tls/README.md

 hosts.

-3. Create client keys and certs, and server keys and certs on all other hosts, signing them with the CA key created on the localhost and copied over.
+3. Create client keys and certs, and server keys and certs on all hosts, signing them with the CA key created on the localhost and copied over.

 4. Install CA certificate where the Docker client and daemon need it,